ecohealthalliance/slurm-containerized-hpc-environment/docs/proposal.md

 Perform audit of the existing HPC infrastructure,including hardware and software and networking components Identify potential challenges such as hardware limitations,software incompatibilities or other obstacles that could affect the SLURM  integration

+The provided slurm.conf file contains the basic configuration for SLURM.
+However, there are a few adjustments and additions you may need to make based on your specific setup.
+Here's an overview of the configuration file:

+ControlMachine: Specifies the hostname of the control machine (controller node).
+Change it to match the hostname of your controller node.

+AuthType: Specifies the authentication type to be used.
+It is set to auth/munge, which is the recommended option for SLURM.
+No changes needed here unless you want to use a different authentication method.

+StateSaveLocation: Specifies the directory where SLURM should store its state information.
+It should be on a shared file system accessible to all nodes in your cluster.

+SlurmctldPidFile: Specifies the path to the PID file for the SLURM controller daemon.

+SlurmctldPort and SlurmdPort: Specify the port numbers for the SLURM controller daemon and the SLURM compute daemons (workers), respectively.

+ProctrackType: Specifies the process tracking method.
+It is set to proctrack/pgid, which is the recommended option for most setups.

+SuspendProgram and ResumeProgram: Specify the paths to the scripts that handle job suspension and resumption.

+SchedulerType: Specifies the scheduler type.
+It is set to sched/backfill, which is a common choice.

+SelectType: Specifies the job selection plugin type.
+It is set to select/linear, which is a basic selection plugin.

+MaxJobCount: Specifies the maximum number of simultaneous running jobs per user.
+Adjust it according to your requirements.

+SlurmctldLogFile and SlurmdLogFile: Specify the paths to the log files for the SLURM controller and compute daemons, respectively.

+JobAcctGatherFrequency and JobAcctGatherType: Specify the frequency and type of job accounting data collection.

+NodeName: Defines the nodes in your cluster along with their respective attributes (e.g., number of CPUs, state).
+Adjust this section to match your worker node configurations.

+PartitionName: Defines the partitions or queues available for job submission.
+The provided configuration defines a partition named "debug" with some basic settings.
+Adjust this section to match your desired partition configurations.

+Make sure to review and update the configuration based on your specific cluster setup, such as the network configuration, file system paths, and resource specifications.